 Students are awarded in the order that they complete their file.
 Once your financial aid file is completely processed and reviewed for awarding, you will be notified of your eligibility through your Bakersfield College e-mail.
 It may take several weeks to receive your e-mail due to the volume of applications so START EARLY!

 The Federal School Code for Bakersfield College is 001118.

 Federal Student Aid (F.S.A.)
 I.D. has replaced the Federal Student Aid PIN number.
 This will be your new way to log in to your Free Application for Federal Student Aid (FAFSA) account.
 See How to create an FSA ID for steps on how to update your new F.S.A.
 I.D.

 Your eligibility for a Pell Grant is based on your expected family contribution (EFC).
 The EFC is calculated by the federal processor from information submitted in your Student Aid Report (SAR).
 Your EFC and the number of units you’re enrolled in at the time of disbursement will determine your Pell grant amount.

 Financial aid is there to supplement, not replace, your efforts to pay for educational costs.
 Apply early and complete all requirements on time to avoid delays in receiving funding.

-Pell grant payments are disbursed in 3 payments per semester.
-Unsure about how your payment is calculated?
-Read important information about Pell Grant Calculations.
+Pell grant payments are disbursed in 2 payments per semester.

 Bakersfield College has partnered with BankMobile Disbursements to deliver your financial aid refunds faster.
 You will be mailed a bright green Refund Selection Kit containing a personal code.
 Visit Refund Selection and enter your personal code to select from one of three options for receiving your refund: